 “God is a Jew.”

 You can’t get around it.
 The conclusion is inevitable.
 If Jesus was a Jew, and if Jesus was God, then God was a Jew–and assuming He doesn’t change, He remains as such to this day.
+The confirmation of this reality is stated plainly in the conclusion of the Book of Revelation, “I am the root and the descendant of David” (22:16).
 Of course the Bible anticipates this reality in the Old Testament when He declares Himself as “the God of Israel” (or a similar iteration) over 300 times.
 But the real issue isn’t so much about ethnicity as it is the kind of story–the “Jewish metanarrative”–that is associated with God’s covenantal dealings.

 By the time of the New Testament, the Jewish story had greatly matured and was represented by such phrases as “the kingdom of God,” “the resurrection of the dead,” “the last day,” “the son of David,” etc. Jewish and secular historical scholars for the last hundred years have recognized that these phrases from the NT fit quite comfortably within the preexisting Jewish metanarrative of the day.
 But because of the implications of the incarnation, Evangelical scholars (and the multitudes who follow them) have generally refused to acknowledge the Jewish realities that infuse the New Testament.